MicrosoftLearning/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 As Adatum's Enterprise administrator, you have been tasked with deploying Microsoft 365 in Adatum’s hybrid deployment using a virtualized lab environment.
 In this exercise, you will set up Adatum's Microsoft 365 trial tenant, and your instructor will guide you on how to obtain your Microsoft 365 credentials in your lab-hosted environment.
 You will use these credentials throughout the remaining labs in this course.

 In your lab environment, your lab hosting provider has already created a free Microsoft 365 trial tenant for you, along with a default tenant admin account in Microsoft 365 (the display name for this user account is MOD Administrator).
-You will log into the Domain Controller VM (LON-DC1) using the local ADATUM\Administrator account, and when you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account created by your lab hosting provider.
+You will log into the local client VM (LON-CL1) using the local ADATUM\Administrator account, and when you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account created by your lab hosting provider.
 You will then update Adatum's Microsoft 365 organizational profile, and you will prepare your tenant for Microsoft Azure Active Directory and for a future lab using Microsoft Teams.

 ### Task 1 - Obtain Your Microsoft 365 Credentials